albertogomezz/MODUL-PROJECTE_AlojaBienTo/README.md

 - **Database**: PostgreSQL has been used as the database to store system information.
 - **Additional Libraries**: Libraries like SweetAlert and i18n have been used to enhance user experience and internationalization of the application.

-## Final Notes

-This project is designed to provide an intuitive and user-friendly platform for apartment booking.
-We hope you enjoy using the application as much as we enjoyed developing it.

-Thank you for using our apartment booking application!